 The Benefits of Respite Care

 The most important benefit of respite care is the prevention of caregiver burnout.
 In addition to caregiving duties, you likely have a life full of responsibility.
-Respite care is appropriate if you need a break from caregiving, or if you need to have a medical procedure or take a trip
+Respite care is appropriate when:

 Respite care can help reduce stress and support long-term care commitment.
 Taking care of yourself now will pay off in the long run.